rsharo/steamos_docker/README.md

 DRIVERFILE | AMD-Catalyst-15.9-Linux-installer-15.201.1151-x86.x86_64.run | **ATI build only** The video driver installer (you must download it into `steambox_ati`)

-## Running the driver-specific builds
+## Running The Driver-Specific Builds
 ```
 STEAMBOX=steambox_nvidia ./util/steambox
 ```